raaidbroad/jade-job/README.md

 _This project requires Python 3.6(+)_

 - Install [`poetry`](https://python-poetry.org/docs/)
-- Install the dependencies using `poetry install`
+- Install the dependencies using `poetry install`, this will also install the project locally for development purposes for you
 - To run the tests, use `pytest -v` or `poetry run pytest -v`
 - To add new dependencies or update existing ones, use `poetry add` or edit the `pyproject.toml` file directly and then `poetry update`